 There is also the option to play the joker.
 This doubles your weekly score, and can only be played once.
 Try playing it when you are most confident your forecast will be successful.
 A common tactic is to play the joker when there is almost certainly no rainfall forecast.

 When you have completed the form to your satisfaction, you may submit the entry.
 If you subsequently submit another entry for the same week, it will over-write the previous entry and only the most recent entry will be processed.

-All entries for a particular week must be submitted by 19:00 UTC (that's 8pm British Summer Time) on the Friday preceeding that weekend.
+All entries for a particular week must be submitted by 20:00 London time on the Friday preceeding that weekend.
 A list of the closing dates for each week is available.

 The entries will be processed during the following week and points will be allocated to each player according to the scoring system.

 Entries are verified against observations reported from the University of Reading Atmospheric Observatory, and those displayed on Ogimet.
 A league table is produced during the following week listing the current position and total score of each player.
 Personal scores may also be viewed through Personal Scores.

 If you have any difficulties in using The Weather Game or if you detect any problems, please contact us.